inoxlang/inox/README.md

 The HTTP server adds a `/session` entry to the handling context of a request if the `session-id` cookie is present.

+### Recursive Execution Cancellation

+The [context](docs/language-reference/context.md) of each module instance can be cancelled.
+If you are familliar with Golang: this is analogous to the cancellation of a `context.Context`.

+The cancellation of a context causes all operations to stop:
+- Pending I/O operations such as HTTP requests and filesystem operations are cancelled
+- Child modules are recursively cancelled.
+Lightweight threads are stopped.

 ### Lightweight threads